urfave/cli/README.md

 ### Exit code

-It is your responsibility to call `os.Exit` with the exit code returned by `app.Run`, e.g.:
+Calling `App.Run` will not automatically call `os.Exit`, which means that by default the exit code will "fall through" to being `0`.
+Proper exit code propagation is the responsibility of the code that calls `App.Run`, e.g.:

 ```go
 package main